 - Lightly butter and flour your individual ramekins (or use silicone molds).

-- Fill each mold one-third full with the chocolate-coffee batter.
+- Fill each mold a third full with the chocolate-coffee batter.

-- Carefully place a frozen coffee insert in the center.
+- Gently place a frozen coffee insert in the center.

 - Cover with the remaining dough up to three-quarters of the mold.

-The success of this dessert depends on the cooking process.
-The exterior must be cooked, but the center must remain soft.
+The success of this dessert relies on the baking.
+The outside should be cooked, but the center should remain gooey.

 - The edge should be set, but the center should still wobble slightly.

-👉 Cafemalin Tip: Adjust the cooking time according to your oven and the size of your molds.
-For a very runny center, opt for only 9 minutes.
+👉 Tip Cafemalin : adjust the cooking time according to your oven and the size of your molds.
+For a very runny center, opt for 9 minutes only.

-- Carefully unmold the cakes onto dessert plates.
+- Gently unmold the cakes onto dessert plates.

-- Add some coffee beans for an aesthetic touch.
+- Add a few coffee beans for the aesthetic touch.

-- Serve with a scoop of homemade whipped cream or a scoop of vanilla ice cream.
+- Serve with a scoop of homemade whipped cream or a ball of vanilla ice cream.

 And above all, serve immediately!
-It's in the first few minutes that the runny heart offers all its intensity.
+It's in the first few minutes that the flowing heart offers all its intensity.

-Choose a quality, freshly ground coffee.
-A strong espresso (Ethiopian Arabica or an Arabica-Robusta blend) will give an intense flavor.
+Choose a high-quality coffee, freshly ground.
+A strong espresso (Ethiopian Arabica or Arabica-Robusta blend) will give an intense flavor.

 - Gluten-free version

-You can replace the flour with almond flour or a gluten-free mix.
+You can replace the flour with almond powder or a gluten-free mix.
 The result will be slightly denser but just as delicious.

 - White chocolate-coffee variation

-To surprise your guests, make the dough with white chocolate and keep the black coffee insert.
+To surprise your guests, make the dough with white chocolate and keep the insert black coffee.
 An original and refined contrast of flavors.

 - Adding spices

 You can prepare your cakes the day before and store the filled molds in the refrigerator.
-On the big day, simply pop them in the oven for a few minutes before serving.
+On the big day, simply bake them a few minutes before serving.
 It's the perfect solution for a stress-free dinner.

 In summary

-This chocolate-coffee cake with a melting espresso center is more than a dessert: it's a taste experience.
-Easy to prepare, it will impress your guests and delight both coffee and chocolate lovers.
+The chocolate-coffee cake with a molten espresso heart is more than a dessert: it's a taste experience.
+Easy to prepare, it will impress your guests and delight coffee and chocolate lovers alike.

-At Cafemalin , we love celebrating coffee in all its forms.
-This recipe is proof: espresso, a concentrate of passion and energy, becomes the beating heart of an exceptional dessert.
-So, to your cups, to your stoves... and above all, enjoy!
+At Cafemalin, we love to celebrate coffee in all its forms.
+This recipe proves it: the espresso, concentrated with passion and energy, becomes the beating heart of an exceptional dessert.
+So, to your cups, to your ovens… and especially, enjoy!